sherlock-audit/2023-06-arrakis-judging/README.md

 **kassandraoftroy**

 For me this issue is a valid medium and not a duplicate of #164 since it is about rebalance() not addLiquidity() (so does not have the proper checks to sniff out manipulation when adding liquidity on multiple fee tiers simultaneously).

+**Gevarist**

+For this issue we have a fix [here](https://github.com/ArrakisFinance/v2-manager-templates/pull/27), we are letting the operator to fix a custom max slippage value (lower than the vault max slippage defines by owner during initialization of the management).

+**IAm0x52**

+Fix looks good.
+Operator can now specify a tighter slippage value

 # Issue M-4: outdated variable is not effective to check price feed timeliness